 Slow, controlled breathing activates the body’s relaxation response, helping alleviate panic attack symptoms.
 It increases oxygen supply to the brain, reduces loss of carbon dioxide, stimulates the vagus nerve promotes relaxation, reduces muscle tension, and lowers heart rate.

-bobi is an award-winning tactile breathing companion that guides users in practising slow, controlled breathing techniques.
+bobi is an award-winning tactile breathing companion that guides users in practicing slow, controlled breathing techniques.
 It mirrors natural breathing rhythms aiding in relaxation.
 Incorporating bobi enhances the effectiveness of breathing and grounding techniques, providing both immediate and long-term relief from panic attacks.

 Stay updated on what's happening at bobi, and all things breathing, anxiety and mental wellness.